or

 You can attach multiple issues to a single session.
 When you send a prompt, all attached issues that haven't been sent previously are automatically included as context.

-Clicking on an attached issue pill opens a popover with the full issue detail:
+Clicking on an attached issue pill (either in the prompt composing area before submission, or in the session header's Attachments Popover after submission) opens a popover with the full issue detail:

 The Pull Requests, Referenced Issues, and Commits sections only appear when there are items to display.
 Click outside the popover or press Escape to close it.